-Education: On a more positive note, I was very lucky to be born in a family that knew the value of education.
-Lebanese people in general grant school education a very high priority.
-My parents invested heavily in our education.
-I received French education up until 1992 when I went to the American University of Beirut.
-Graduated with a bachelor of science from the Faculty of Health Sciences in Medical Laboratory Technology (now renamed Medical Lab Sciences) in 1995.
-That’s 22 difficult years in Lebanon.
+On a brighter note, I was fortunate to come from a family that placed great importance on education.
+Education is highly valued in Lebanese society, and my parents made significant investments in our schooling.
+I received a French education until 1992, when I enrolled at the American University of Beirut.
+In 1995, I graduated with a Bachelor of Science from the Faculty of Health Sciences, majoring in Medical Laboratory Technology (now known as Medical Lab Sciences).
+Those were 22 challenging years spent in Lebanon.

-I have always had huge passion for computers.
-After the master’s degree, I worked at various IT companies in Switzerland and the United Nations in Geneva up until 2015.
-That’s 20 years of life in Switzerland!
+Computers have always ignited my passion.
+Following my master’s degree, I worked for various IT companies in Switzerland and at the United Nations in Geneva until 2015.
+That marks 20 years of my life spent in Switzerland!

 But where is home, you may ask?
 Well, it’s a complex question…

 In 2015, I moved to London, UK, where I worked for different private and public organizations, eventually landing a position at the British Department of Health.
 However, my nomadic nature led me to Germany in 2018.
 Specifically, I settled in Gifhorn, near Hanover, within the beautiful Braunschweiger Land, not far from the Netherlands or Denmark!
 And then, as fate would have it, I met someone who changed my life.
 I am truly blessed.